strongdm/strongdm-sdk-ruby/README.md

 # strongDM SDK for Ruby

-The official strongDM SDK for the Ruby programming language.
+This is the official [strongDM](https://www.strongdm.com/) SDK for the Ruby programming language.

-## Quick Start
+## Installation

-First, install the gem:

 ```bash
 $ gem install strongdm
 ```

-Next, go to https://app.strongdm.com and create an API key.
-Set the `SDM_API_ACCESS_KEY` and `SDM_API_SECRET_KEY` environment variables.
+## Authentication

+If you don't already have them you will need to generate a set of API keys, instructions are here: [API Credentials](https://www.strongdm.com/docs/admin-guide/api-credentials/)

+Add the keys as environment variables; the SDK will need to access these keys for every request.
 ```bash
 $ export SDM_API_ACCESS_KEY=<YOUR ACCESS KEY>
 $ export SDM_API_SECRET_KEY=<YOUR SECRET KEY>
 ```

-Run some example code.
+## List Users
+The following code lists all registered users:

 ```ruby
 require "strongdm"